weikangg/BC2411_Prescriptive_Analytics/README.md

 - Create a virtual environment
 - Download Expo App on Google Play Store/ iOS Play Store

+## Introduction to project
+1. `data/` directory is first generated from `scripts/prepare_data.py` script file which imports data from Kaggle and cleans data as well as simulate some data where not provided for the project.
+2. Brief EDA is conducted in `eda/` directory to get better idea of dataset used.
+3.

 ## Commands to run

 To run backend server in the terminal: